-If you want to deliver an informative speech: make the question appeal to emotion or ethics, in the bounds of the topic you are going to discuss.
+If you want to inform – make the question appeal to emotion or ethics

 - Have you ever wondered what it is like to feel suicidal?

 - How many homeless people have you walked away from without even looking at their face, during the last week?

-If you want to sell: have the question summarise the problem your product or service is solving
+If you want to sell – have the question summarize the problem your product or service is providing

 - Have you ever tried to book an Uber, and got frustrated because it’s on Surge?
 What if there was a solution?

 - Wouldn’t it be great if there was a cure for laziness?